*This website contains affiliate links. If you click on these and make a purchase, we will receive a small percentage of the sale.

 Obviously, there is no winner here – it all depends on what you want to di with your proxies.
 The advantages datacenter proxies have over residential ones are lower costs and fixed, static IP that you can use reliably for extended periods of time.

 In case you just want to hide your IP address on certain websites where you need to login accounts and IP detection or IP location is important, then you can go with datacenter proxies.
 But if you want to reach a specific website with a random connection or if you need multiple IP addresses, we suggest you go with residential ones.
-They're not always that expensive.
-You'll surely be able to find cheap residential proxies if you make an effort.
+They’re not always that expensive.

 How to Use or Buy Residential Proxies